Andrew-Kao/andrew-kao.github.io/_pages/about.md

 ### Works in progress
 - ["Seeing is Believing: Identity, Inequality, and the Impact of Television on the Hispanic Achievement Gap"](https://andrew-kao.github.io/files/sltv_draft.pdf)   [[slides](https://andrew-kao.github.io/files/sltv_slides.pdf)]
+- "Exporting the Surveillance State via Trade in AI" with Martin Beraja, David Yang, and Noam Yuchtman
 - "The Unintended Consequences of Changing Social Norms" with George Beknazar-Yuzbashev

 ### Policy Articles